GoosefleetEO/aa-moonmining/README.md

 - Monitor ongoing extractions from your refineries.
 - Automatic value estimates for all moons and extractions.
 - See reports for your potential total income
+- Tool for mass importing moon scans from external sources

 ## Highlights